FHA Versus Conventional Mortgage After Bankruptcy

 - The foreclosure needs to be finalized and change hands from the homeowner to the lender and/or new owners

-There are many instances where home buyers may qualify for Conventional Loans and NOT FHA, VA, USDA Loans when they have mortgage part of bankruptcy and the deed is recorded at a much later date after the discharged date.
+There are many instances where home buyers may qualify for Conventional Loans and NOT FHA, VA, USDA Loans when they have mortgage part of the bankruptcy and the deed is recorded at a much later date after the discharged date.